ABOUT THE PROGRAM

-OBD reviews the contract specification to determine whether subcontracting opportunities exists, and whether there are certified DBE firms that potentially could perform any portion of the contract work.
+OBD reviews contract specifications to determine whether subcontracting opportunities exist, and whether there are certified DBE firms that potentially could perform some portion of the contract work.

-- In part, the determination is based upon there being ready, willing, and available certified DBE firms in the identified subcontracting categories.
-Where there are subcontracting opportunities and certified DBE firms are found to exist, OBD establishes a DBE participation goal for the contract.
+- Where there are subcontracting opportunities on a project and certified DBE firms are found to exist, OBD generally will establish a DBE participation goal on the contract.

-- Bidders are required to make best efforts to achieve the DBE participation goal established for a contract through the utilization of one or more “certified” DBE firms a joint venture partner, subcontractor, sub-consultant and/or supplier of goods and services.
+- Bidders are required to make a good faith effort to achieve the DBE participation goal established for a contract through the utilization of one or more certified DBE firms.
 The DBE firms used must be certified at the time the contract is awarded.

-- Bidders are required to respond as instructed with specific documentation concerning the nature and dollar amount of participation for each proposed DBE firm.
+- Bidders are required to provide specific documentation reagrding the nature and dollar amount of participation for each proposed DBE firm.

 - In general, bidders are required to provide the following documentation to support its good faith efforts:

-- Each DBE firm contacted including name, telephone number and email address for the person(s) contacted and date contacted.
+- DBE firms contacted, including name, telephone number and email address for the person(s) contacted and date contacted.

 - Nature and dollar amount of the work each DBE firm was solicited to perform.

-- Reasons any DBE firms contacted were not used.
+- Reasons any ready, willing and able DBE firms contacted were not used.

-- Types of actions considered in determining “good faith efforts” include, but are not limited to, the following:
+- Types of factors considered in determining “good faith efforts” include, but are not limited to, the following:

 - Did the bidder solicit DBE firms through sufficient responsible and available means with sufficient lead time to ensure a reasonable number of DBE firms might respond before the deadline to submit the bid?

-- Did the bidder solicit DBE firms for all portions of the work to be performed where both subcontracting opportunities existed, and DBE firms were available to increase the greatest likelihood the DBE participation goal would be achieved?
+- Did the bidder solicit DBE firms for all portions of the work to be performed, where both subcontracting opportunities existed and DBE firms were available.

 - Did the bidder provide DBE firms adequate information about plans, specifications, and requirements of the contract to allow the DBE firms to adequately respond in a timely manner?